JohnReedLOL/scala-trace-debug/README.md

 ### Logger Incorporation:

+`Log.find` is designed to be used with a logger.

-All calls to `Debug.trace`, `Debug.assert`, etc. return a String that can be passed into a logger.
+`Debug` methods can be used without a logger, but all calls to `Debug.trace`, `Debug.assert`, etc. return a String that can be passed into a logger.

-You can disable printing to standard out and standard error via `Debug.disableEverything_!` This will still return a String that you can pass into a logger.
+You can disable printing to standard out and standard error via `Debug.disableEverything_!`. `Debug` methods will still return a String that you can pass into a logger.

 ____________________________________________________________________________________________________________________

 ### Master Shutoff Switch:

 If you set the environment variable `ENABLE_TRACE_DEBUG` to `false`, it will disable all printing and assertions.
 A system property may also be used.
-"The system property takes precedence over the environment variable"
+"The system property takes precedence over the environment variable".
+The preprocessor will also replace all calls to `Log.find` with an empty string at compile time.
 ____________________________________________________________________________________________________________________

 ### Container Printing: